 Novice Drive Through (optional): Our region offers this to FIRST TIME competitors to Solo events.
 This is a slow drive through the course with an experienced driver designated by the club Officers.
 These take place after the drivers meeting and before the start of competition runs, if time allows.

 Loaner Helmets: These are available to competitors and their passengers if needed.
-They are typically located near the grid area.
+They are typically located at the timing van, a driver’s license will be required to use a helmet.
 When your run is completed please return the loaner helmet to the designated area.
 We only have limited numbers and sizes and someone may be waiting for one in order to start their run.

 See Also: Central Pennsylvania Region Solo Supplemental Rules – Amendments to the SCCA Solo Rule book.